robwelan/be-a-react-dev-ws-01/content/blog/game-view-play-heading-rock-paper-scissors/index.md

 We use useState to set a string.
 The default state value is ‘neutral’.
 But, we use useEffect to respond to changes to resultComputer and resultUser.

+We can use the values of resultComputer and resultUser to set the state of ‘win’.
+If you are understanding the code correctly you will notice ‘win’ has three possible states.
+You may also notice that my code is verbose.
+That means that the next person who comes along to read this code should have no question about what this code is supposed to do.
+This could be refactored out to a helper function which could reduce the complexity of the useEffect content a little, but it is not essential.

 ### ternary

 ```javascript
   color={win === 'won' ? userWin : win === 'lose' ? userLose : ''}
 ```

 I did something naughty here.
-If you are wondering why you can read this <a href="https://eslint.org/docs/latest/rules/no-nested-ternary" rel="noopener" target="_blank">no nested ternary</a>
+If you are wondering what you can read this <a href="https://eslint.org/docs/latest/rules/no-nested-ternary" rel="noopener" target="_blank">no nested ternary</a>.

 However, sometimes it’s easier to just get shit done.
 That said, you should be able to look at this code and notice that it is hard to read.
 And that is the cruxt of why nested ternaries suck dead dog’s balls.

-In this case I chose to use a nested ternary because it is not too shit.
-Meaning the line is not super long and super confusing.
-But, it would be wise to refactor this out to a simple helper function and return the result of the helper function.
-Especially if the logic became more convoluted than it currently is.
+In this case I chose to use a nested ternary because it is not too shit in this specific case.
+The line is not super long and not super confusing.
+But, it could be wise to refactor this out to a simple helper function and return the result of the helper function, especially if the logic required became more convoluted than it currently is.

 ### Heading content